mlochbaum/BQN/running.md

 For tools related to running BQN, see the [editor plugins](editors/README.md) and [fonts page](https://mlochbaum.github.io/BQN/fonts.html).

-All these websites run BQN (on your computer, except Attempt This Online):
+All these websites run BQN (on your computer, except the CBQN ones):

 | Link | Style | Engine | Comments
 |------|-------|--------|---------